-Doctrine of Double Effect
+Doctrine of double effect

 Euthanasia is a deliberate, intentional act of one person to end the life of another person in order to relieve that person’s suffering.
-For example, a doctor injects a patient with a lethal substance to relieve that person from unbearable physical pain.

 The term euthanasia is often used in different ways.
 Three of the most common are:

 - Voluntary euthanasia: Euthanasia is performed at the request of the person whose life is ended, and that person is competent.
-For example, a doctor injects a competent patient, at their request, with a lethal substance to relieve that person from unbearable physical pain.
+For example, a doctor injects a competent person, at their request, with a lethal substance to relieve that person from unbearable physical pain.

 - Non-voluntary euthanasia: Euthanasia is performed and the person is not competent.
-For example, a doctor injects a patient in a post-coma unresponsive state (sometimes referred to as a persistent vegetative state) with a lethal substance.
+For example, a doctor injects a person in a post-coma unresponsive state (sometimes referred to as a persistent vegetative state) with a lethal substance.